HWTeng-Teaching/202409-ML-FinTech/projects/README.md

 3) Data
 4) README.md: Title, authors, abstract, keywords, data of source (if data is publicaly available), and link to shared overleaf.

-See my demo in the folder "00 TEN rescaled-and-clustering"
+See my demo in the folder "00_TEN_cluster-then-predict"

 ## Demonstrations of projects